Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Background and Related Work

 \subsection{Randomized Smoothing}

 Previous works have tackled improving the certified robustness of randomized smoothing methods in a variety of ways.
 The dominant approach for doing so involves modifications to training the base classifier so as to increase robustness and accuracy under Gaussian perturbations.
-The simplest approach involves adding noise to inputs during training~\cite{cohen2019}, while other works utilize regularization~\cite{zhai2022macer, li2019certified, jeong2020consistency}, ensembling~\cite{horvath2021boosting}, and adversarial training~\cite{salman2019}.
-While these modifications have been independently studied in the context of improving the certified accuracy of randomized smoothing classifiers, we are the first work integrating these methods with private training through augmentation multiplicity.
-We provide additional information on two of these training modification methods mentioned in Section~\ref{sec:method}.
+The simplest approach involves adding noise to inputs during training~\citep{cohen2019}, while other works utilize regularization~\citep{zhai2022macer, li2019certified, jeong2020consistency}, ensembling~\citep{horvath2021boosting}, and adversarial training~\citep{salman2019}.
+While these modifications have been independently studied in the context of improving the certified accuracy of randomized smoothing classifiers, our work is the first to integrate these methods with private training through augmentation multiplicity.
+We provide additional information on two of these training modification methods mentioned in Section \ref{sec:method}, as well as Consistency regularization used in one ablation experiment.